6 Cool Image Captions with CSS3

 Caption 4

-The fourth caption will slide from left to the right, so we fixed 200px to the left (left:200px) as its initial position.
+The fourth caption will slide from left to right.
+Therefore, we set `left: 200px` as its initial position.

 #mainwrapper .box .slide-caption {